 - Select OK and restart your laptop.

 Once you have changed these power settings, your fan will stop working once in a while.
-When it stops working, your CPU will automatically slow down to prevent overheating.
+Your CPU will automatically slow down when it stops working to prevent overheating.

-Typically, the laptop fan turns on and off whenever necessary, and it may run for a long time with no problem.
+Typically, the laptop fan turns on and off whenever necessary and may run for a long time with no problem.

-This also happens when there are a lot of background programs running, or your operating system needs updating.
+This also happens when many background programs are running or your operating system needs updating.

 In more extreme cases, you might need to replace certain components, like the fan or the CPU.